david942j/one_gadget/README.md

 When playing ctf pwn challenges we usually need the one-gadget RCE (remote code execution), which leads to call `execve('/bin/sh', NULL, NULL)`.

-This gem provides such gadgets finder, no need to use objdump or IDA-pro every time like a fool :wink:.
+This gem provides such gadgets finder, no need to use objdump or IDA-pro every time like a fool :wink:

-To use this tool, just type `one_gadget` in command line and enjoy the magic :laughing:!
+To use this tool, just type `one_gadget /path/to/libc` in command line and enjoy the magic :laughing:

 Note: Supports amd64 and i386!